omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

     console.log stdout + stderr
 ```

 The `build` task launches the command we used earlier and waits for it to complete.
-Upon successful compilation it prints any output (nothing usually so add your own indicators) or throws an exception should `coffee` have exited with a status code greater than *0* indicating a compilation failure.
+Upon successful compilation it prints any output (nothing usually so add your own indicators) or throws an exception, should `coffee` have exited with a status code greater than *0*, indicating a compilation failure.

 ## Concatenating Files (client-side applications)

-If you are working on a browser application you may want to concatenate all your files into one and serve that instead.
-The caveat here is you should concatenate all your source `*.coffee` files before you compile them.
+If you are working on a browser application, you may want to concatenate all your files into one and serve that instead.
+The caveat here is that you should concatenate all your source `*.coffee` files before you compile them.
 If you simply concatenate the resulting `*.js` files, you end up with a closure for each file and duplication of utility functions (CoffeeScript produces these when extending classes, binding functions, etc.)

-When we are dealing with multiple files, ordering usually matters unfortunately.
+When we are dealing with multiple files, ordering usually matters, unfortunately.
 We could iterate the `src/` directory looking for all `*.coffee` files using node.js, but the API is asynchronous and the results we get back are not ordered in any way.
 Instead, we should define an ordered list of files we want to process to build our application file:

 ```coffeescript
 fs     = require 'fs'